Linear Algebra Survival Kit For Data Science

 \[x+ y = \begin{pmatrix} x_1 + y_1 \cr \vdots\cr x_n + y_n\end{pmatrix}.\]

-If \(A\) and \(B\) are two matrices with the same dimension, \(A+B\) exists
+If \(A\) and \(B\) are two matrices with the same dimensions, \(A+B\) exists

 \[ A+B = \begin{pmatrix} a_{11} + b_{11} & \cdots & a_{1d} + b_{1d}\cr \vdots & & \vdots \cr a_{n1} + b_{n1}& \cdots & a_{nd} + b_{nd} \end{pmatrix}. \]